What is an anesthesiologist? What training is involved?

 Anesthesiologists help ensure the safety of patients undergoing surgery.
 The anesthesiologist provides care for the patient to prevent the pain and distress they would otherwise experience.
 This may involve general anesthesia (“putting the patient to sleep”), sedation (intravenous medications to make the patient calm and/or unaware) or regional anesthesia (injections of local anesthetic near nerves to “numb up” the part of the body being operated on (i.e. nerve blocks or spinal/epidural injections)).

 Many types of orthopedic operations are well suited to regional anesthesia, most often with sedation as well.
-HSS specializes in regional anesthesia.
+Each HSS anesthesiologist specializes in regional anesthesia.

-Administration of anesthesia involves first talking with the patient to establish a plan for the anesthesia, as well as making sure that the patient is ready for the operation.
+Before the procedure, your anesthesiologist will talk with you and establish an anesthetic plan in coordination with your surgeon.
+At this time, your anesthesiologist will also ensure you are ready for the operation.
 The first priority is getting the patient safely through the procedure.
 If the patient is sick and could be made healthier, then the operation may be postponed or cancelled (to allow “optimization” of the patient’s medical condition).
 This reduces the potential risk to which a patient may be exposed.

-In addition to getting through the operation safely, the anesthesiologist tries to reduce pain after the operation.
+In addition to getting through the operation safely, your anesthesiologist tries to reduce post-operative pain after the operation.
 This may involve intravenous pain medications, but in many cases at HSS pain relief will involve placing local anesthetic near nerves.

 Your anesthesiologist allows you to undergo surgery safely and comfortably.
 Anesthesiologists use specialized techniques during surgery to accomplish this.
 For example, the method of controlled lowering of the blood pressure during hip surgery reduces bleeding and the need for transfusions.